gilch/hissp/docs/macro_tutorial.rst

    [0, 2, 4, 6, 8, 10, 12, 14, 16, 18]

 ..
-Caution:: Avoid side effects in reader macros.
+Caution:: Avoid side effects in parse-time macros.

-   Well-written reader macros should not have side effects at read time, or at least make them idempotent.
+   Well-written parse-time macros should not have side effects at parse time, or at least make them idempotent.
    Tooling that reads Lissp may have to backtrack or restart reading of an invalid form.
    E.g. before compiling a form,
    the bundled `LisspREPL` attempts to read it to see if it is complete.
    If it isn't, it will ask for another line and attempt to read it again.
-   Thus, a reader macro on the first line will get evaluated again for each line input after, until the form is completed or aborted.
+   Thus, a parse-time macro on the first line will get evaluated again for each line input after, until the form is completed or aborted.

-Reader macros like this effectively create new reader syntax by reinterpreting existing reader syntax.
+Parse-time macros like this effectively create new reader syntax by reinterpreting existing reader syntax.

 So now we have function literals.